NotAShelf/nixos-package-info/README.md

 ### Example Data

-This is an example package field, generated without the `--full` command.
+This is an example package field, generated without the `--full` flag and formatted with `jq` to be human readable.

 ```json
 {